 Going through the recruitment process can be a challenging time because all 16 chapters are so incredible.
 It can be very tough to choose which chapter you would like to be a member of.
-To help choose a chapter, think about which place you feel most comfortable.
+To help choose a chapter, remember to think about which place you felt the most comfortable when going through the recruitment process and which conversations were the most memorable to you.
 Imagine yourself out of the recruitment process talking and hanging out with these women on a regular basis.
 Take a deep breath, clear your mind, and just try to think about a chapter that comes to mind.
 If you are having difficulty choosing, there are many people who are around to help with your decision.

 How much of a time commitment is joining a sorority?

 Joining a sorority is definitely a sizable time commitment.
 Chapters have weekly chapter meetings and various mandatory events throughout the semester that will be on weekday nights and over the weekend.
-The goal of being in a sorority is to better yourself, so many of these mandatory programs will focus on topics that will help you become build skills and confidence to use in your college life and beyond.
+The goal of being in a sorority is to better yourself, so many of these mandatory programs will focus on topics that will help you to build the skills and confidence needed in your college life and beyond.